-In 18% of home invasions, the victim let the criminal into the home.
+- In 18% of home invasions, the victim lets the criminal into the home

 The 3 Types of Home Burglars

 Burglars can be broken down into three types.
-It is important to know these types because certain types of burglars are more likely to strike your residence.
+It is essential to know these types because certain kinds of burglars are more likely to strike your residence.

 The majority of home invasions are by thieves and opportunists.
 To reduce your risk of getting targeted, you’ve got to make your home less appealing to these types of burglars.

 Contrary to common belief, most burglars are not professionals.

 Professional burglars are very good at what they do and use their skills to target high-end locations such as mansions in wealthy neighborhoods.